HodaGH/InsightDEWin18/README.md

-# Youtube Influencer Search Engine
+# Youtube Ingestion
-A data pipeline for a search engine to detect youtube influencers.
-This is a consulting project so details will not be shared here.
+I did a consulting project during my insight data engineering fellowship.
+The details of project and data pipeline won't be shared here.
+But an abstraction of my focus will be explained.

 1. [Overview](README.md#overview)
 2. [Data](README.md#data)